-- In the quasi-Earth fixed cell scenario, to the reference location of the serving cell and a distance threshold to the reference location.
+- In the (quasi-)Earth fixed cell scenario, to the reference location of the serving cell and a distance threshold to the reference location.

 - In the Earth moving cell scenario, to the reference location of the serving cell at the epoch time and a distance threshold to the reference location.